robbert-vdh/yabridge/README.md

 # Of course, you can also add multiple plugins to the same group by hand
 ["iZotope7/Insight 2.so"]
 group = "izotope"

-# This will apply a workaround for an implementation issue in REAPER and Renoise
-# to all plugins in the current directory _that are not already matched by one
-# of the above patterns_.
-You will have to add this option to any other entries
-# if you are for instance using plugin groups.
-See the ToneBoosters entry above
-# for an example.
-["*"]
-hack_reaper_update_display = true
 ```

 ## Troubleshooting common issues